Factor Analysis 101: The Basics

 By providing answer options in the form of scales (whether they be Likert Scales, numerical scales, or even ‘yes/no’ scales) you’ll save yourself a world of trouble when you begin conducting your factor analysis.
 Just make sure that you’re using the same scaled answer options as often as possible.

-Have you used this statistical method to help you or your business make informed decisions?
+Have you conducted a factor analysis that helped you or your business make informed decisions?
 If so, we’d love to hear what you thought of the process.

 Drop us a line in the comments below!